 You can choose to work with our support providers.
 Or you may choose to work with other organisations.
 You will be able to see all of our available support providers through the programme portal.

-The programme portal is the main way for you and your team to manage your involvement in the programme.
-It provides an overview of your award and the support activities you have chosen and shows you the remaining funds and support days you have available.
-You can also look at our approved support providers and submit requests for support.
+The programme portal (known as the award manager portal) is the main way for you and your team to manage your involvement in the programme.
+It provides an overview of your award and the support activities you have chosen and shows you the remaining funds you have available.
+You can also look at our approved support providers and submit your evidence of spend for the £8,000 grant.

 How to access the portal